benansell/elm-webpack-seed/README.md

 # elm-webpack-seed
 A starter project for elm apps using [webpack](https://webpack.github.io/) and [elm-css](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest)

-The seed application is a static app that displays "Hello World" in the content of a [hero layout](https://philipwalton.github.io/solved-by-flexbox/demos/holy-grail/) using flexbox.
+The seed application is a static app that displays an animated Elm logo in the content of a [hero layout](https://philipwalton.github.io/solved-by-flexbox/demos/holy-grail/) using flexbox.

 If you are looking for a webpack starter that does not use elm-css checkout [elm-webpack-starter](https://github.com/moarwick/elm-webpack-starter)